President Trump ramps up feud with LaVar Ball, calling him a 'fool'

 Related: In LaVar Ball, Trump has finally drawn a worthy opponent

-LiAngelo Ball, Jalen Hill and Cody Riley were detained in Hangzhou, about 100 miles southwest of Shanghai, on shoplifting charges a day before Trump arrived in China during his Asia tour.
+LiAngelo Ball, a freshman guard for the UCLA Bruins, and two teammates, Jalen Hill and Cody Riley, were detained in Hangzhou, about 100 miles southwest of Shanghai, on shoplifting charges a day before Trump arrived in China during his Asia tour.
 Trump has said he raised the players' detention with Chinese President Xi Jinping during a meeting in Beijing.

 The players returned to the United States last week.
 They have been indefinitely suspended from the team.
-All three thanked the president at a news conference.
+All three thanked Trump at a news conference last Wednesday — just hours after the president wondered on Twitter whether they would "say thank you."

+The high-profile Ball family is well acquainted with the national limelight.
+"Ball in the Family," a reality series on Facebook, chronicles the life and times of LaVar Ball, chief executive of the sports apparel company Big Baller Brand.

+His two other sons are also rising stars in basketball: Lonzo is a point guard with the Los Angeles Lakers and LaMelo is on the team at Chino Hills High School, east of Los Angeles.